 Aggression is a self-reinforcing behavior in dogs.
 Every time a dog bites someone, it becomes more likely that the dog will bite again.
 Left untreated, both the frequency and the intensity of the attacks will increase.
 The dog will not “grow out of it.”
-Dog aggression will not go away on its own, and it cannot be “punished” out of the dog.
+Aggression will not go away on its own.
+It cannot be “punished” out of the dog.
 In fact, punishment can make aggression much worse.

 - “Other trainers had given up on Dewey, but we decided to keep trying.
 Phil was the first trainer who was able to explain to us why Dewey had bitten.
 He said that in Dewey’s case the biting was based in fear.
 He gave us specific things we could do to help manage the situation, but more importantly, he gave us things we could do to help change Dewey’s frame of mind.
 Dewey is much happier and much more relaxed now – and so are we!
 His whole attitude has changed.
 He acts differently when people pass by outside.
 We have taught him to sit politely in his place when people come to the door.
 We definitely see a positive change in Dewey.”